RogelioCodes/JS-Calculator/README.md

 # JS-Calculator
 A calculator I made to practice more javascript.
+Calculator can handle sequential operations.
+Check out the styling, it looks great!